alorman/WLED-working-fork/WLED-integration-notes.md

 `localTime` expresses global epoch time in seconds, adjusted for time zone call local times with `minute(localTime)`, year, month, day , hour, minute and second are acceptable inputs. expresses the current holding of those fields

+# How the LEDS are plotted
+after calculation, the LED values are written to `[color]DisplayFrame`, which is a global array variable declared as a `WLED_GLOBAL` in the wmata usermod.
+After that it goes to the FX.cpp and each displayframe is taken apart and plotted.
+At the end of each fx function, `return FRAMETIME` is called, which allows the actual plotting code to plot.